sourabhv/sourabhv.github.io/_drafts/replace-awk-sed-with-pyed-piper.md

 p & pp is all we need
 ----------------------

 To use `pyp`, just pipe (`|`) the output of any command into pyp, just like you would do with any other command.
-And when in *pyp*, you can refer to each line as `p` or a list of all lines as `pp`.
+And when in *pyp*, you can refer to each line as `p` or the list of all lines as `pp`.
 Any operation possible on a *string* can be done on `p` and any operation possible on a *list* can be done on `pp`.
 You can also chain these operations, just like in python.
 Let's look at a few example:

 <pre class="terminal">
 <span class="d">$</span> echo "foo is bar" | pyp "p.replace('bar', 'foobar')"